-CONTRACTOR shall develop and maintain a Critical Incident Stress Management (CISM) program.
-CONTRACTOR'S CISM program shall be available at no cost to CONTRACTOR'S personnel 24 hours a day, 365 days a year.
-CONTRACTOR'S CISM program shall be subject to AGENCY review.
+CONTRACTOR shall develop and maintain a comprehensive Critical Incident Stress Management (CISD) program.
+CONTRACTOR'S CISD program shall be available at no cost to CONTRACTOR'S personnel 24 hours a day, 365 days a year.
+CONTRACTOR'S CISD program shall be subject to review and approval by the AGENCY.